gdbroman/broman.blog/_posts/2020/2020-10-17-vow-with-mediocrity.md

 permalink: "vow-with-mediocrity"
 ---

-Human's problem is not of knowing, but of action.

-What if, tomorrow morning, you did everything *knowing* to be of goodness and importance, whilst avoiding the counter?
+What if tomorrow morning you did everything *knowing* to be of goodness and importance, whilst avoiding the counter?
 How would such a humiliatingly simple - indeed laughable! promise - if kept, affect one's life and humanity?

 Why don't we?
 Why the Übermensch an unrealizable ideal?
 Can we not fight as individuals?
 Fighting is to no effect.
 Humanity has made a vow with mediocrity, and homeostasis its friend.
+Human's problem is not of knowing, but of action.

 > Our virtues and our failings are inseparable, like force and matter.
 >